-At Lavelle Solicitors, we have successfully been managing airline injury claims for over three decades, and have the experience to be able to represent you and your family.
+At Lavelle Partners, we have successfully been managing airline injury claims for over three decades, and have the experience to be able to represent you and your family.
 We will take the time to listen to the details of your case, and advise if you will be able to seek recourse for your pain, suffering, and losses.

 I was injured while travelling on an EU registered airline – can I claim?

 If you were injured while travelling with an EU based airline, you might be eligible to bring a claim under EU Regulation 889/2002.
 These regulations brought the EU in line with the internationally recognised Montreal Convention (see below).
 This set of regulations places a legal requirement on EU airlines to ensure they are adequately insured, and to provide information to passengers relating to liability rules.
 It also requires airlines to make advanced payments to victims of injury if hardship has been established; however, this does not necessarily constitute an admission of liability.

 There is no limit on the amount of payment to be made in relation to an injury or death while travelling with an EU airline; however, above a set amount, the airline can contest negligence.
 This means that up to this threshold, the airline has strict liability.

 I was injured due to while travelling on a non-EU registered airline – can I claim?